gregnrobinson/cloud-tools/README.md

 # Overview
-cloud-tools is an all in one cloud development container to save time installing packaged on new machines.
+cloud-tools is an all in one cloud development container.
+Aimed at saving time when it comes to installing the large breadth of cloud SDKs and other tools.
 There is also a cloudbuild.yaml file supplied if that's up your alley.
 Packages with static version numbers are default values and can be modified when building locally.

 ![Cloud Build](https://storage.googleapis.com/phronesis-310405-badges/builds/cloud-tools/branches/main.svg)